-- 44. Given the pendency of the two other actions, the parties have extended Defendants' deadlines to respond to that complaint. - 45.
-My firm was instrumental in identifying clients in each action, crafting the appropriate legal theories, and successfully opposing Defendants' myriad motions at each turn.
-This required complicated legal research, the assistance of experts in service, and three federal lawsuits. - 46.
-Concurrently with moving for preliminary approval, Plaintiffs are moving to stay the Biase and Amin Actions in their respective courts pending this Court's consideration of the proposed settlement.
+- 45. Given the pendency of the two other actions, the parties extended Defendants' deadlines to respond to that complaint. - 46.
+Plaintiffs moved to stay the Biase and Amin Actions in their respective courts pending this Court's consideration of the proposed settlement.